Crop monitoring app that helps mapping chlorophyll remotely

 The leaf chlorophyll content is an important indicator of plant health, photosynthetic potential, and nutritional state.
 Although extraction analysis by field sampling provides an accurate estimation of LCC status, such methods are not practical.
-Non-destructive remote sensing measurement offers an affordable, and frequent way for assessing the LCC of plants over fields in high resolution.
+Non-destructive remote sensing measurement offers an affordable, and frequent way to monitor crops and assess the LCC of plants over fields in high resolution.

 The leaf nitrogen content is strongly correlated with chlorophyll content.
 The optimum rate and application timing of nitrogen fertilizer is crucial in achieving a high yield.
 Monitoring the chlorophyll index allows variable-rate fertilizer application and site-specific crop management.